ranma/arm-mcu/lpc11xx/README.txt

    This framework may be used for other devices in the NXP LPC11xx family, provided the following files are modified:

-   lpc11xxxx.ld The RAM size may need be changed.
+   lpc11xxxx.ld The RAM and ROM sizes must match the device. lpc11xxxx.S The interrupt vector table must match the device. lpc11xxxx.debugjlink The memory regions reported to GDB must match the device.

 Test Platform